 What we found so remarkable about Meštrović is that he sculpted in so many different media – marble, wood, stone, and bronze.
 And, in addition to this, he created paintings and drawings.
 We enjoyed the gallery, not only for its artwork, but for its lovely location on the water.

 So, what does one do after viewing the art of Croatia’s finest sculptor in a beautiful setting overlooking the glittering, azure waters of the Adriatic?
 Go to Froggyland, that’s what!

 From the sublime to the ridiculous

 Froggyland is located at the edge of Split’s Old Town.
-It is clearly a cheesy tourist trap, but who could resist 21 dioramas depicting more than 500 taxidermied frogs in various states of activity, including doing gymnastics, scenes from a schoolroom and a courtroom, relaxing in the park, at a dance, playing tennis, playing cards, smoking and drinking, the list goes on and on.
+It is clearly a cheesy tourist trap, but who could resist 21 dioramas depicting more than 500 taxidermied frogs?
+The frogs are in various states of activity, including doing gymnastics, in scenes from a schoolroom and a courtroom, relaxing in the park, at a dance, playing tennis, playing cards, smoking and drinking, the list goes on and on.
 The exhibits are a hundred years old so show a little age, but were done with wit, humor, and skill.
 The detail is so fine that it’s possible to read the tiny math assignments in the schoolroom diorama and to read the playing cards.
 There are two things that are not possible in Froggyland, and that’s taking pictures of the exhibits or entering the premises while drunk.